Heart disease symptoms can look and feel very different in men and women.

 This underscores the importance of always knowing your risk factors for heart disease – you won't know if you don't get checked.
 High blood pressure, for example, is often called a "silent killer" because it has no symptoms.
 In other words, the only way to know if your blood pressure is high – or becoming too high – is to check your blood pressure readings over time.
 Uncontrolled high blood pressure is a leading cause of heart attack and stroke.

 There are many ways CAD can be diagnosed.
 Visit the Exams and Tests section of our Coronary Artery Disease resource.

-Listen to Your Body
+Listen to your body